Rochaktiwari/Drug-House-Management-System-in-C-/README.md

-# 💊 Drug House Management System
+# 💊 PharmaPro: Inventory & Billing Management System in C++

 A simple, console-based C++ application developed to streamline pharmaceutical inventory, billing, and stock management for a medical facility.